 Reproductive hormones are steroid hormones and pregnenolone is the cholesterol-derived precursor for all reproductive hormones.

 > Oestrogen is not a single hormone, but a group of hormones, known as the oestrogens.
 These are made through aromatising androgens with aromatase (oestrogen synthase) in various tissue including gonads (ovaries), brain, adipose tissue, placenta, blood vessels, skin, bone, and adrenals.
 The oestrogens, to varying degrees, stimulate the development of breast and reproductive organs, and ensure their function.
-They boost the synthesis and function of neurotransmitters that affect sleep, mood, memory, libido, and learning and attention span.
-They decrease pain perception, preserve bone mass and the elasticity and moisture content of the skin, dilate blood vessels, and prevent plaque formation in blood vessel walls.
+Their main function is to stimulate the growth of tissue but do so in a way that must be tightly regulated.

 The three main forms are: Oestradiol (E2), the most potent form made by the ovaries, adrenals, and fat cells when older; Oestrone (E1), the primary oestrogen after menopause, produced mostly by fat cells and adrenals (some estrone is made in the ovaries during the reproductive years); and oestriol (E3), the weakest and least active form of oestrogen, primarily functioning during pregnancy.
 Another oestrogen, called oestetrol (E4), is produced only during pregnancy.

 There are three main oestrogen metabolites via the liver: 2-hydroxy estrone (2-OHE1), 16-hydroxy estrone (16-OHE1), and 4-hydroxy estrone (4-OHE1).
 2-OHE1 is considered the safest and weakest metabolite.
-4-OHE1 and 16-OHE1 are much stronger and have been associated with damage to reproductive tissue.
-Poor diet, alcohol consumption, pesticide use, smoking, obesity, etc, are associated with higher circulating levels of 4 and 16-OHE1.
+4-OHE1 and 16-OHE1 are much stronger and have been associated with damage to reproductive tissue and the brain.
+Poor diet, alcohol consumption, pesticide use, smoking, obesity, etc., are associated with higher circulating levels of 4 and 16-OHE1.

-> Progesterone is made primarily by the ovaries, but the adrenal glands, peripheral nerves, and brain cells do contribute.
+> Progesterone is more often than not relegated to being the second most important “female hormone”, but its relevance is much wider and more important than that.
+Progesterone is made primarily by the ovaries, but the adrenal glands, peripheral nerves, and brain cells do contribute.
 Progesterone ensures the development and function of the breasts and female reproductive tract.
-It stimulates the growth of the uterine lining, the endometrium.
+It helps to stimulate the growth of the uterine lining, the endometrium.
 In the brain, progesterone exerts a calming effect and supports sleep.
 Progesterone supports insulin sensitivity, metabolism, and thyroid hormone function, bone building, the cardiovascular system, and libido.
+Progesterone antagonises oestrogens (and cortisol) and keeps them in check, particularly during pregnancy.

 > Surprisingly, the androgen, Testosterone, is the most abundant reproductive hormone in women, but men have it in much higher quantities.
 It supports libido, sleep, the heart, and brain function, strengthens ligaments, builds muscle and bone, and is associated with confidence and stamina.